upenn-libraries/apotheca/rails_app/README.md

 ## ViewComponent
 We use the [ViewComponent](https://viewcomponent.org/) library to create shareable/reuseable UI elements.
 In some cases we use it to make our view templates more manageable.

+One important thing to note is that we use the [subdirectory](https://viewcomponent.org/guide/templates.html#subdirectory) strategy to organize our ViewComponent files.
+In other projects, we have move away from this strategy and eventually we might in this project as well.

+## Javascript and CSS Asset management
+We will be following Rails 7 convention and using `importmap-rails` to manage and load javascript assets.
+We can make use of JS NPM packages by following [these instructions](https://github.com/rails/importmap-rails#using-npm-packages-via-javascript-cdns) from the `importmap-rails` docs.

+For CSS vendored assets, CDN or Gemified versions should be used when available.
+Otherwise, CSS can be copied into `app/assets/stylesheets` and imported in `application.scss`.

+Node, NPM nor Yarn are required to develop, run or deploy this application.

+## Stimulus
+To add javascript to our application, we use [Stimulus](https://stimulus.hotwired.dev/).
+All javascript additions get wrapped in a Stimulus controller that usually lives along side its relevant ViewComponent ([example](https://gitlab.library.upenn.edu/dld/digital-repository/apotheca/-/blob/main/rails_app/app/components/asset_arrange/arrangement_controller.js)).
+Stimulus controllers in the [app/components](app/components/) directory get pulled in by importmaps.

 ## Sidekiq and ActiveJob
 We use [Sidekiq](https://github.com/sidekiq/sidekiq) to run all of our jobs in `development`, `staging` and `production`.
 In `test`, we use test appropriate adapters.
 All of our custom jobs are written with `Sidekiq::Job` to provide better performance.
 We don't use `ActiveJob::Base` when writing custom jobs.
 While we don't directly use `ActiveJob`, it is configured to use Sidekiq in case we decide to use built-in jobs like sending emails.